 - Catton, Bruce.
 This Hallowed Ground.
 Garden City: Doubleday, 1956.

-- Catton, US Grant and the American Military Tradition.
+- Catton, Bruce.
+US Grant and the American Military Tradition.
 Boston: Little Brown,1954.

 - Dana, Charles.
 Recollections of the Civil War.
 New York: Collier Books, 1963.
 (Originally published as a series of magazine articles starting in 1897, written -including relying on her interviews with Charles Dana – by Ida M. Tarbell.)